 In Wales, there are also "Longitudinal Integrated Foundation Training" (LIFT) programmes included in the standard foundation programme offering.
 The LIFT model aims to improve clinical progress and patient centred practice, as well as the quality of the educational experience.
 As opposed to receiving one 4-month block of a specialty (e.g. General Practice), LIFT foundation doctors experience 2 sessions per week (1 day) in the specialty throughout their F1 year.
 This runs alongside the traditional 4-month placements, allowing doctors to experience an additional specialty compared to standard foundation programmes.

 The main aim of the FPP is to maximise the opportunity for applicants who wish to be allocated to areas that are typically under recruited and therefore improve supply to specialty training and beyond.
-The national foundation priority programme booklet can be found under programmes.
+The national foundation priority programme booklet can be found on the Foundation Programmes page.

-For the academic foundation programme and foundation priority programme, applicants will be asked to rank programmes (rather than foundation schools) within their online application.
-These cannot be amended after submission.
+For the foundation priority programme, applicants will be asked to rank programmes (rather than foundation schools) within their online application.

-For the standard foundation programme (including LIFT programmes), applicants will rank foundation schools within their online application.
+For the standard foundation programme (including SFP and LIFT programmes), applicants will rank foundation schools within their online application.
 These can be amended after submission, up until the foundation school Ranking deadline.

-Applicants allocated to Wales as part of the foundation programme primary list are asked to rank the F1 programmes in order of preference, and will be notified of their relative decile within the cohort to assist with this process - this information will be available in the preferencing process section during the programme preferencing period.
+Applicants allocated to Wales as part of the foundation programme primary list are asked to rank the Foundation programmes in order of preference, and will be notified of their relative score within the cohort to assist with this process - this information will be available in the preferencing process section during the programme preferencing period.

 Wales completes a "one stage" preferencing process, which means that applicants rank all the programmes within Wales.